Rami Serry: Personality

-Many consider Serry a relentless, driven fighter, who overcomes any challenges that are thrown his way.
-He is viewed as a champion at heart, and races for the people.
-Serry is considered to be a hero to hundreds of thousands of young Egyptians across the World.
-Besides being the Race Car Driver Household name of Egypt, many take him as an example for achieving goals, persistence, hard work, and relentless determination towards reaching dreams.
-He is the "Voice" of the Egyptian Motorsport Industry.
+Many consider Serry to be a 'determined and dedicated racing driver' who has overcome numerous challenges throughout his career.
+He has been regarded by some supporters as an inspirational figure and a role model for his persistence and commitment to achieving his goals.
+He is also recognized by many fans in Egypt for his contributions to motorsport.

 Early years

 Serry was born in Cairo.
 From a very young age, he showed signs of extraordinary driving skills and quickly gained respect in the world of motor sport.
 After studying in the United States in 1998 he returned to Egypt in 2001 to pursue his goal of becoming the Egyptian Autocross champion.
 With limited choices in racing events around the country, Serry stuck to the Egyptian Autocross and quickly impressed the audience with his extreme driving style, which gained him many fans and admirers around the country.

 False Accusations

 However, his fame turned against him in 2005 when an illegal street race took place on the main airport road in Cairo.
 One of the drivers lost control of his car and crashed into the crowd, injuring 12 and killing 6.
 The next day Serry was arrested at his home in Heliopolis as a suspect in the lethal accident, his name having been given to the police by a few witnesses who alleged that he was driving the silver BMW involved.
 Serry was charged with racing in the illegal race and when it was proven that he had not done so, was then charged with organizing it.

 After spending 34 days in prison, Serry was able to prove his innocence and was interviewed on the TV show Al-Qahira Al-Youm with Amr Adib.
 He received direct apologies from many high-ranking officials around the country for being falsely accused.
 Serry's fame rocketed after his vindication and he became a household name around the country.